 Replace your bras after 6 months?

 Not me!
-I replace ’em when they’re worn out.
+Even though that’s what your supposed to do, I replace ’em when they’re worn out.
 Period.

-For me, that’s about every year or so, depending on how much I wear each one.
-(I do have 7 bras that I rotate regularly, so that helps.)
+For me, that’s about every two years — depending on how much I wear each one.
+(I have 8 bras that I rotate regularly, so that helps.)

-Here are the best tips for making your bras last longer…
+Here are my best tips for making your bras last longer…

 How To Wash Bras To Make Them Last Longer